-The Corporation submitted its Integrated Annual Corporate Governance Report on 30 May 2018 and its Annual Corporate Governance Report on 18 August 2017.
-The Annual Corporate Governance Report is available for inspection by shareholders at reasonable hours on business days.
+The Corporation submitted its Integrated Annual Corporate Governance Report on 30 May 2019.
+The Integrated Annual Corporate Governance Report is available for inspection by shareholders at reasonable hours on business days.

 There is no deviation from the corporation's Revised Manual on Corporate Governance.